DocHatty/Vulpes-Celare/RUST_IMPLEMENTATION_STATUS.md

 ## Executive Summary

-We are building a high-performance Rust core ("Ferrari Engine") for Vulpes Celare using NAPI-RS to replace slow JavaScript-based ONNX inference.
+We are building a high-performance Rust core for Vulpes Celare using NAPI-RS to replace slow JavaScript-based ONNX inference.
 The OCR engine is **fully implemented** in Rust but we hit a **critical runtime DLL conflict** that blocks integration testing.

 ---